Overview of Off-Track and Backcountry Cross-Country Ski Gear

 • 3-Pin (old standard for xc skis, but now is usually reserved for the widest backcountry xc skis)

 I tend to prefer the NNN BC Manual and basic 3-pin (no cable) option for my wide backcountry cross-country skis.
-They afford enough connection to the ski, but they’re not so excessive that I can run them naturally.
+They afford enough connection to the ski, but they’re not so excessive that I can’t run them naturally.
 Essentially, both options enable me to diagonal stride and do some downhill turning without having to think too hard about either task.

 The only real issue that I have with the auto version of the NNN BC binding is that its spring is really stiff.
 If you find yourself on soft, deep snow and have to take your skis off, it can be challenging to click back into the binding.
 What happens is that instead of clicking in, you wind up pushing the ski further into the snow.
 And, in the event that you do fall down, it can also be challenging to unclick from the binding manually (i.e. pushing the release button with your hand).

 The manual version of NNN BC, on the other hand, gives you more control over getting in and out of the binding.
 And, manual bindings are usually a tighter fit and easier to clean out (if they become filled with snow and ice).
+Although, they can sometimes be challenging to manipulate with really cold fingers and hands.

 Backcountry Cross-Country Ski Boots